 Please see www.ed.gov/DirectLoan for more information on the Federal Direct Stafford loan.

 Perkins loan amounts from $1,000 to $2,000 are awarded to a small number of students determined to have exceptional need.
 Perkins loans do not accrue any interest until nine months after graduation or less than half-time enrollment, at which time a 5% interest rate is charged.

 If awarded, students must complete, sign and return the award letter every year and accept the loan; complete the Perkins promissory note every year and complete other documentation annually as requested at https://www.mycampusloan.com/; complete entrance counseling once; validate each term; and maintain satisfactory academic progress; and be enrolled at least half-time.

 Note: The Perkins program may be eliminated or altered into a different type of loan during the upcoming year.

 Federal Direct Graduate and Professional Student PLUS Loan

-The Grad PLUS is also eligible for public interest loan forgiveness, Income Based Repayment loan forgiveness and has more deferment and forbearance options than private loans.
+The Grad PLUS is also eligible for public interest loan forgiveness, Income Based and Pay As You Earn repayment plans and has more deferment and forbearance options than private loans.
 Please see Credit-based Loans for more information, including a comparison of benefits between the Grad PLUS and private loans.
 Students must complete a Grad PLUS Request every year, Grad PLUS entrance counseling once and the Grad PLUS master promissory note once (unless you need an endorser - then each time you borrow you and the endorser will need to sign a promissory note) at http://www.studentloans.gov.